destngx/nvim-config/README.md

 ## Features
 With the following plugins has been integrated into to support for full stack development:

+> ![INFO] I have actively updated this config so it may be changed in the future.

 1. **[AdvancedNewFile.nvim]()**: Create new files and folders
 2. **[Comment.nvim]()**: quickly comment code with treesitter power
 3. **[LuaSnip](https://github.com/L3MON4D3/LuaSnip)**